 We also maintain an active network of mentors who can advise on specific aspects of a startup project.
-The EIRs and mentors give the project teams access to skills and experience to help address all aspects of the startup: team, early customers, product or service, business model, legal, regulatory.
+The EIRs and mentors give the project teams access to skills and experience to help address all aspects of the startup: team, early customers, product or service definition and development, business model, legal, regulatory.

 IP Management & Strategy

-A startup company needs to understand the intellectual property landscape in which it will compete.
+A startup company needs to understand the intellectual property (IP) landscape in which it will compete.
 This includes not only the IP that the startup controls but also IP that the startup will need to license for its product and its competitors' IP.
-The CoMotion IP Management group can perform patent landscape analyses, and they work with outside counsel and the project team to define a strong IP strategy for this opportunity.
-As a standing client with several law firms, the IP Management group is able to oversee the quality and costs of the IP portfolio while the project team is working toward company launch.
+The CoMotion Innovation IP group has broad expertise with copyright, patent, and trademark law.
+They can perform patent landscape analyses to understand the competitive space, and they work with outside counsel and the project team to define a strong IP strategy for this opportunity.
+As a standing client with several law firms, the Innovation IP group is able to oversee the quality and costs of the IP portfolio while the project team is working toward company launch.

 Marketing strategy includes both a top-down analysis of markets that the product or service could be sold into and a bottom-up development of specific early customers.
 It is essential that the project team lead in developing relationships with customers, but they can be helped in preparing for these meetings and in understanding the larger markets by MBA fellows and interns, by our Commercialization Boards of Advisors, and at times by professional consultants.